psiri/nixos-config/README.md

 ## Secret Management with Sops-Nix

 The example below is intended to get you up-and-running with sops-nix in the simpliest, most intuitive way possible.
-While I do recommend using deriving your age keys from ed25519 keys for enhanced security, the steps below will allow even beginners to quickly achieve fully-declarative management of secrets.
+While I do recommend using deriving your age keys from ed25519 keys for enhanced security, the steps below will allow beginners to quickly achieve fully-declarative management of secrets.

 1. (If necessary) Generate a key using age:
    1. `mkdir -p ~/.config/sops/age`